bitovi/academy/src/react-native/18-maps/maps.md

 ### React Native Maps

 In this section, we will be using the `react-native-maps` library to integrate Google Maps into our application.
-This library provides several React Native components that can be used to render maps on both iOS and Android.
+This library provides several React Native components such as maps, polygons, markers, and more that can be used to build maps on both iOS and Android.
+For the purpose of this training, we will focus on using the map and marker components.
+To use the Google Maps API, we will need to set up a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ### Secrets Gradle Plugin

-Before we can use Google Maps in our application, we need to set up a Google Maps API key.
-We will be using the `secrets-gradle-plugin` to securely store our API key in our project.
+We will be using the [`secrets-gradle-plugin`](https://github.com/google/secrets-gradle-plugin) to securely store our API key in our project.

 #### Gradle

 Gradle is a build automation tool that is used to compile and build the Android part of our React Native application.
-We can extend gradle's functionality by using plugins.
-In this case, we will be using the `secrets-gradle-plugin` to securely store our Google Maps API key.
+We can extend Gradle's functionality by using plugins.
+In this case, we will be using the `secrets-gradle-plugin` which allows us to securely store sensitive information such as API keys.

 #### Android Manifest